-Generally, loans are placed in nonaccrual status when principal or interest is delinquent for 90 days or more (unless adequately secured and in the process of collection by a written agreement anticipating recovery in full) or circumstances indicate that full collection is not expected.
+Generally, loans are placed in nonaccrual status when principal or interest is delinquent for 90 days or more (unless adequately secured and in the process of collection) or circumstances indicate that full collection is not expected.
 When a loan is placed in nonaccrual status, and the interest is determined to be both uncollectible and the loss is known, we immediately reverse current year accrued interest to the extent principal plus accrued interest exceeds the net realizable value of the collateral prior to reclassification.
 When we deem a loan to be uncollectible, we charge the loan principal and prior year(s) accrued interest against the allowance for credit losses on loans.
 Subsequent recoveries, if any, are added to the allowance for credit losses on loans.
 Any cash received on nonaccrual loans is applied to reduce the carrying amount in the loan, except in those cases where the collection of the carrying amount is fully expected and certain other criteria are met.
-In these circumstances, interest is credited to income when principal and interest are current, the customer's ability to fulfill the contractual payment terms is fully expected, and, if the loan was past due when placed in nonaccrual status, the loan has evidence of sustained performance in making on-time contractual payments (typically based on payment frequency).
+In these circumstances, interest is credited to income when cash is received.
+Loans are charged-off at the time they are determined to be uncollectible.
+Nonaccrual loans may be returned to accrual status when principal and interest are current, the customer's ability to fulfill the contractual payment terms is fully expected, and, if the loan was past due when placed in nonaccrual status, the loan has evidence of sustained performance in making on-time contractual payments (typically based on payment frequency).

 Loan modifications may be granted to borrowers experiencing financial difficulty.
 Modifications are one or a combination of principal forgiveness, interest rate reduction, other-than-insignificant term extension, or other-than-insignificant payment deferrals.
 Other-than-insignificant term extensions are defined as those greater than or equal to six months.
 Covenant waivers and modifications of contingent acceleration clauses are not considered term extensions.
 Other-than-insignificant payment deferrals are defined as cumulative or individual payment delays greater than or equal to six months.
+In situations when more than two types of modifications are granted on the same loan we only report the two most material modification types.

-Prior to January 1, 2023, in situations where, for economic or legal reasons related to the borrower's financial difficulties, we granted a concession for other than an insignificant period of time to the borrower that we would not otherwise consider, the related loan was classified as a troubled debt restructuring (TDR), also known as a formally restructured loan for regulatory purposes.
+Prior to January 1, 2023, in situations where, for economic or legal reasons related to the borrower's financial difficulties, we granted a concession for other than an insignificant period of time to the borrower that we would not have otherwise considered, the related loan was classified as a troubled debt restructuring (TDR), also known as a formally restructured loan for regulatory purposes.
 A concession was generally granted to minimize economic loss and avoid foreclosure.
 Concessions varied by program and borrower and may have included interest rate reductions, term extensions, payment deferrals, or an acceptance of additional collateral in lieu of payments.
 In limited circumstances, principal may have been forgiven.
 Loans classified as TDRs were considered risk loans.
 There may have been modifications made in the normal course of business that were not considered TDRs.